A Walk Around Crescent Lake at Disney World

 Additionally, you can browse The Market at Ale and Compass while you are there.
 They have a few grab-and-go items, but I don’t really recommend picking up pre-made food items.

 However, I do enjoy browsing the gift shop here.
-It’s a nice size, and they always have everything displayed nicely.
+It’s a decent size, and they always have everything pleasantly displayed.

 Related: Yacht Club Gift Shop